 I used sunflower oil, but olive oil is OK to use too.

 If you use chicken parts with skin and bone, you do not need to use chicken broth.
-If you use only chicken breast for the soup, then add some chicken broth to the recipe for flavor.
+If you use only chicken breast for the soup, add some chicken broth to the recipe for flavor.

 You need potatoes that hold well in the soup, like waxy, Yukon gold, or red potatoes.